-Educational Background University of Michigan, BSE

-2016-Present Neuberger Berman Investment Advisers LLC, Senior Research Analyst Yevgeny Ruzhitsky is also a Senior Vice President at Neuberger Berman BD LLC, an affiliate of NB.

-The Chartered Financial Analyst (CFA) charter is a globally respected, graduate-level investment credential established in 1962 and awarded by CFA Institute - a global association of investment professionals.
+Name Yevgeny Ruzhitsky, CFA Senior Vice President Year of Birth 1977 Educational Background University of Michigan, BSE Business Experience (last five years only) 2017-Present Neuberger Berman Investment Advisers LLC, Senior Research Analyst Yevgeny Ruzhitsky is also a Senior Vice President at Neuberger Berman BD LLC, an affiliate of NB.
+Professional Designations The Chartered Financial Analyst (CFA) charter is a globally respected, graduate-level investment credential established in 1962 and awarded by CFA Institute - a global association of investment professionals.
 To earn the CFA charter, candidates must: 1) pass three sequential, six-hour examinations; 2) have at least four years of qualified professional investment experience; 3) join CFA Institute as members; and 4) commit to abide by, and annually reaffirm, their adherence to the CFA Institute Code of Ethics and Standards of Professional Conduct.
-To learn more about the CFA charter,

-Yevgeny Ruzhitsky is a registered representative of Neuberger Berman BD LLC, an affiliate of NB and a U.S. registered broker dealer.
+To learn more about the CFA charter, visit www.cfainstitute.org.
+Disciplinary Information None Other Business Activities Yevgeny Ruzhitsky is a registered representative of Neuberger Berman BD LLC, an affiliate of NB and a U.S. registered broker dealer.
 In addition, Yevgeny Ruzhitsky provides advisory services on behalf of affiliates of NB.
 Those other business relationships may result in certain actual or perceived conflicts from time to time.
 These conflicts may relate to, among other things, the advice given to clients and the time and resources devoted to clients by supervised persons.
 These conflicts are managed through compliance with NB's Code of Ethics and other compliance policies and procedures.
 Please refer to NB's Part 2A Brochure for more detailed discussion of these conflicts and how they are managed.
 The compensation structure for NB investment professionals is designed to encourage long-term relationships and to ensure that strategy allocations are made in the best interests of clients and that investment decisions are consistent with the client's objectives.
 In general, most investment professionals are eligible to participate in a compensation pool made available to the portfolio management team with which the investment professional is associated.
 The amount available in the compensation pool is determined based on a number of factors including the revenue that is generated by that particular portfolio management team, less certain adjustments.
-The percentage of the pool allocated to individual team participants is based on a variety of criteria, including aggregate investment performance and other quantitative measures (e.g., client retention) and, for certain portfolio management teams, certain qualitative measures (e.g., overall contribution to the success of NB).
+The percentage of the pool allocated to individual team participants is based on a variety of criteria, including aggregate investment performance and other quantitative measures (e.g. , overall contribution to the success of NB).
 Revenue differs by product, which will create an incentive to invest the clients' assets in particular strategies, including in proprietary strategies and strategies managed by the investment professional's own team as those investments will generally result in an incremental benefit to the investment professional.
 NB has policies and procedures in place to monitor and manage the conflicts of interest that arise as a result of the compensation structure.
-With respect to retirement accounts, NB has established additional limitations based on applicable rules and consistent with NB's fiduciary duties.

-Joseph V. Amato as Chief Investment Officer is responsible for supervising the advisory activities of Yevgeny Ruzhitsky and monitoring the investment advice that he provides to the clients of NB.
+With respect to retirement accounts, NB has Additional Compensation None Supervision Joseph V. Amato as Chief Investment Officer is responsible for supervising the advisory activities of Yevgeny Ruzhitsky and monitoring the investment advice that he provides to the clients of NB.
 Yevgeny Ruzhitsky is required to comply with Neuberger Berman's Code of Ethics, its compliance policies and procedures and any other policies and procedures adopted by NB from time to time.
 Yevgeny Ruzhitsky's supervisor is available at 212-476-8801.
+Requirements for State- Registered Advisors Not Applicable